Miles City Airport: Historical airline service

 The first known commercial air service to Miles City was provided by Mamer Air Transport in 1930.
 Mamer used Ford trimotor aircraft on a route between Spokane and Minneapolis/St. Paul making multiple stops.

-Northwest Airlines then served Miles City as one of multiple stops along the carrier's mainline route between Seattle and Chicago from the early 1930's until 1954.
+Northwest Airlines then served Miles City as one of multiple stops along the carrier's mainline route between Seattle and Chicago from the early 1930s until 1954.
 The mainline route was extended eastward to New York and Washington D.C. by 1950.
 Northwest flew Lockheed Model 10 Electra followed by Douglas DC-3 aircraft for its service to Miles City.

 Frontier Airlines (1950-1986) served the airport from 1954 until 1980 with flights to Billings and Bismarck.
 Some flights to Billings would continue onto Salt Lake City via multiple stops.
 Douglas DC-3 prop and Convair 580 turboprop aircraft were used.
 Combs Aviation also provided service to Miles City from 1968 through 1970 with Aero Commander 500 twin prop aircraft on behalf of Frontier via a contract agreement, and for a period in 1970, Frontier contracted all of its Miles City service to Combs.
 Combs then ended their contract service and Frontier returned in 1971 using de Havilland Canada DHC-6 Twin Otter turboprop aircraft.

 Big Sky Airlines provided turboprop service to Billings from 1980 until 2008 using Fairchild Swearingen Metroliner commuter aircraft followed by Beech 1900D commuter aircraft.

 Great Lakes Airlines flew from Miles City to Denver with one stop at Gillette, WY using Beech 1900D aircraft from 2008 through mid-2011.

-Silver Airways was the final carrier providing service to Billings from 2011 until all service ended on July 15, 2013 after government subsidies were cancelled due to a lack of passenger traffic.
+Silver Airways was the final carrier providing service to Billings from 2011 until all service ended on July 15, 2013, after government subsidies were cancelled due to a lack of passenger traffic.
 Silver also flew Beech 1900D aircraft.